-In Silent Space – Intensified Integrities a group of nine touring Nordic artists explore their personal interpretation to silence, and in a way that is organic in both process and form.
+In Silent Space – Intensified Integrities a selection of Nordic artists explore their personal interpretation to silence, and in a way that is organic in both process and form.
 Through their work they seek to invite reflection, dialogue and experimentation with the interface that lies between environment and personal space.

 Furthermore, since the exhibition is hosted in a number of different settings, the materials and mediums reflect the uniqueness of each exposition.